 All other ground is sinking sand…

 This one is from Edo.
-Came for holiday in her sister’s family place Fair, average height, full and graceful.
+Came for holiday in her sister’s family place.
+Fair, average height, full of things and graceful.
 And really dazzling to the eye.
 So all the guys began to rush for her attention.
 These are guys who had girls and who were looking for number two or number three.
 I had no one.
-Life isn’t fair.
+Life is so unfair.

 I wanted to pull out of the crowd so I put my lazy brain to use, I went to the provisions shop where she bought things and spoke with the owner, a very understanding Nsukka guy.
 I told him anything the girl bought was on me.
 Tell her to keep her money then write it down, I will foot the fecking bill.

 You see, I have a way of making the mountain come to Lai Mohammed.
 She would look for me.
 Two days later, no one looked for me (except my landlord, to torment me).
 So I went to the shopkeeper, after a terrible Arsenal performance, livid, to cancel the bonanza.
 How much is the bill?

 “What!
 You are a kidder!
 What is she buying that’d cost that much?
 Is it not normal noodles and chocolate and chewing gum?’